teo3n/mocs/README.md

  - Lightly inspired by (= blatantly copied from) the Karabiner open-source project, at least the use of the accessibility API to re-route shortcuts.

+ - `EXPERIMENTAL_CMD2CTRL` defaults to true, will break compatibility in apps where ctrl+key and cmd+key have conflicts.
+Set to false if not wanted.